 Figure 13.4.1.3.2-1: Authorization and service invocation procedure, for indirect communication with delegated discovery

-1. The NF Service Consumer sends a service request to the SCP.
+The NF Service Consumer sends a service request to the SCP.
 The service request may include the NF Service Consumer CCA as defined in clause 13.3.8.
+The NF Service Consumer may include an access token in the service request if it has received an access token in a previous service response.

+NOTE: Inclusion of access token can be useful for SCP deployed as a standalone network entity.

+If a previously received access token has expired, the NF Service Consumer may include discovery parameters as specified in TS 29.500 [74] clause 5.2.3.2.7 in the service request.

 2. The SCP may perform a service discovery with the NRF.
+If NF Service Consumer has included an access token in step 1, or if the SCP has a cached granted access token, then SCP may reuse the access token and proceeds to step 6.

 3. The SCP sends an access token request (Nnrf_AccessToken_Get Request) to the NRF.
 The access token request includes parameters as defined in clause 13.4.1.1.
-The access token request may include the NF Service Consumer CCA if received in Step 1.
+The access token request may include the NF Service Consumer's CCA if received in Step 1.
+If the SCP has received discovery parameters in Step 1, the SCP may use the received discovery parameters to infer the input parameters for the access token request.

 4. The NRF authenticates the NF Service Consumer using one of the methods described in clause 13.3.1.2.
 If cNF authentication is successful and the NF Service Consumer is authorized based on the NRF policy, the NRF issues an access token as described in clause 13.4.1.1.
 The NRF uses the NF Service Consumer instance ID as the subject of the access token.